Skip to content

 As a kid I had a simple rule: if it moved, I wanted to be on it.

-The new bike that you can ride … on water
+The electric bike that you can ride … on water

 The Hydrofoiler XE-1 is an electric bike that rides across water developed by Kiwi start-up Manta5.